-With the holidays and a heavy travel schedule sneaking up on me in the month ahead, I deem it time for my 2019 Albums of the Year Report.
-This edition marks the 28th consecutive year that I’ve publicly published such an annual report in either traditional print or digital formats, so it’s a venerable personal tradition for me at this point.
-I usually post it in late November or early December, figuring that I need to live with an album for a month, at least, before I declare it among the best things I heard over the course of a year.
-I typically do an update or supplement in January or so if I feel like I need to add anything truly notable that slips in after that.
+As discussed in this recent post, I usually present my annual report in late November or early December each year, on the presumption that I need to live with an album for a month, at least, before I declare it among the best things I heard over the course of a given year.
+I then do an update or supplement in January if I feel like I need to add anything truly notable that slipped in after that.

 - 1992: Nick Cave and the Bad Seeds, Henry’s Dream

 - 2001: Björk, Vespertine